kotor-speedruns/kotor-speedruns.github.io/kotor1/Techniques/Conversation Queue.md

 1. Enabling [Combat Talking](<Combat Talking>); this is really just using a conversation queue to delay entering combat until after the desired conversation.
 2. Skipping Belaya's trigger on the way to the Jedi Council in all Unrestricted speedruns.
 3. When a [Hotshot](</Major Glitches/Hotshot>) places you on the wrong side of a loading zone, Conversation Queues can be used to return to the main part of the module.
 This is used once in [All Star Maps](</Route Guides/All Star Maps>) and once in [All Quests Unrestricted](</Route Guides/All Quests Unrestricted>).

+Finally, Conversation Queue is extremely useful on platforms where [Save Buffering](<Save Buffering>) is not possible, such as console or mobile speedruns.

 ## Related Glitches